 This is a Windows console application for calculating isotope distributions for molecules.
 It is suitable for automation using a script as all parameters are specified on the command line and there is no subsequent user interaction.
 It is designed to work with both small molecules, proteins and other macromolecules, and can cope with most elements and isotopes.
 The element definitions are provided in a separate text file, which can easily be edited to allow for isotopically labelled compounds.
 The output is to the console by default, but can be redirected to a file, and consists of pairs of mass and abundance values.

 where formula is the molecular formula of interest.
-It currently understands "standard" elements, but not any other chemical abbreviations.
+It understands "standard" elements, but not any other chemical abbreviations.
 Valid formulae could include C254H377N65O75S6 for insulin and C2H6O for ethanol.
 CH3CH2OH will work too.
 Parentheses are not yet supported.

 There are various other options: